 Rachel Perrault, Lead Recovery Coach

 Nigel Moore, Recovery Coach

 Luton & Co., PLLC, Auditor

-If you wonder whether a teen in your life might benefit from our services, contact our clinical director to schedule a free consultation or no-cost substance abuse evaluation.
+If you wonder whether a teen in your life might benefit from our services, contact our peer group director and schedule an assessment to determine the level of substance abuse and an individualized plan of next steps.
 405-843-9100 or firstname.lastname@example.org.

 Come to a Lunch and Learn.
 Community members and professionals are invited to hear stories from our teens and staff.
-405-843-2402 to register.
+405-843-2402 or click here to register.

 Our comprehensive program is proven to help more teens maintain long-term recovery.
 Help us reclaim teens and reunite families by giving today!
 Tax credits are available through the Opportunity Scholarship Fund.